TheCrittaC/BigBen/README.md

 If the phrase ".4chan BOARD SEARCH_TERM" is said in the channel, the bot will search the given board on 4chan for threads that have the search term in the original post.
 For example, ".4chan g desktop thread" would search /g/ for threads that have "desktop thread" in the original post.
+In addition, if a link is posted to a 4chan post, the post's content will be put in the channel.
 This is provided with the `fourchan.py` module.

 If the phrase ".convert" is said in the channel with an HTML color code in hexidecimal as an argument, it will be converted to decimal.
 Similarly, if